FrankDocu/Lichess-Development-Onboarding/translation_context.md

 Material difference=Choose if you want to see the difference in material while playing a game. (http://lichess.org/account/preferences).

 Close account=Clicking this lets you close your account.
 Appears in the menu on the preferences page http://lichess.org/account/preferences and as a heading on the "Close account" page.
-Please do not translate to 'delete account' unless you have to, as some data like the games you played on the site are retained.
+Please do not translate to "delete account" unless you have to, as some data like the games you played on the site are retained.

 Close your account=Appears as a heading on the page for closing your account http://lichess.org/account/close

 Close my account=Your account gets removed when you click this button.
 Appears here http://lichess.org/account/close

 I changed my mind, don't close my account=This sentence appears on the page for closing your account http://lichess.org/account/close.
-You can click this button if you don't want to close your account.
+You can click this button if you do not want to close your account.
 When you click the button you will get redirected to your profile page.

 Are you sure you want to close your account?
 Closing your account is a permanent decision.
 You will no longer be able to login, and your profile page will no longer be accessible.=These sentences appear under the heading on the page for closing your account http://lichess.org/account/close.